RubenVerborgh/solid-architecture/server/request-flow.md

 are automatically corrected through the insertion of defaults.
 For example, if preferences are missing or invalid, the server could assume `text/turtle` and `en`;
-and missing authentication results in the `null` agent.
+and failed or missing authentication results in the `null` agent.

 For major parsing failures, the server responds with:
 - `405` if the method is invalid